RR2DO2/maxminddb-geolite2/README.rst

 Usage
 -----

-Once you have installed the ``maxminddb-geolite2`` you can start using the database straight away:
+Once you have installed the ``maxminddb-geolite2`` package you can start using the database straight away:

 .. code-block:: pycon